HSun981/pulpy-joss/paper.md

 SigPy has a number of features that make it an ideal candidate to support a nested RF pulse design package.
-Image reconstruction and RF pulse design require many of the same operators and computational tools; for example, SENSE reconstruction [@Pruessmann] and small-tip parallel transmit pulse design [@Grissom2006] are in many cases parallel processes moving in the oppo- site directions between the spatial and frequency domains, with the same or similar linear operators and the same requirements for iterative optimization tools.
+Image reconstruction and RF pulse design require many of the same operators and computational tools; for example, SENSE reconstruction [@Pruessmann] and small-tip parallel transmit pulse design [@Grissom2006] are in many cases parallel processes moving in opposite directions between the spatial and frequency domains, with the same or similar linear operators and the same requirements for iterative optimization tools.
 Thus critical tools such as Fourier operators, conjugate gradient iterative optimizers, and matrix manipulation methods are provided in SigPy [@Ong2019].